 Simply Put - This booklet from the Centers for Disease Control and Prevention will provide you with a basic understanding of creating a communications that are clear, visually appealing and considerate of the diverse audiences you may be attempting to reach.

-Plain Language - This blog and information site focuses on the advantages of using plain language to reach the widest possible audience.
+Center for Plain Language - This blog and information site focuses on the advantages of using plain language to reach the widest possible audience.
 Techniques and checklists are available to help researchers maximize their understanding of this form of communication.

 The Research Process